The automatic exchange of information (AEOI)

 • Name and identification number of SGKB

-• Total balance as at the reference date
+• Total balance as per the reference date

-Persons subject to reporting requirements are entitled to the rights accorded under the Swiss Data Protection Act and the AEOI Act in relation to this information collected by SGKB and sent to the SFTA.
+Persons subject to reporting requirements are entitled to the rights set out in the Swiss Data Protection Act and the AEOI Act in relation to this information collected by SGKB and sent to the SFTA.
 As a result, clients may request information about this data and exercise their right to have incorrect data corrected.

-The transferred data may only be used for the agreed purposes of the AEOI, i.e. to ensure that the correct taxation is applied.
-However, the AEOI standard does not specify how the national tax authorities actually have to do this (e.g. spot checks or comprehensive review of the data).
-This means that the AEOI brings very little change for clients who make a proper declaration of assets and income held at SGKB.
-In the case of clients who possibly may not have met their tax liabilities in full up until now, SGKB recommends consulting a tax advisor at their earliest convenience.
+The transferred data may only be used for the agreed purposes of AEOI, i.e. to ensure the correct taxation.
+However, the AEOI standard does not specify how the national tax authorities must carry this out in practice (e.g. spot checks or comprehensive data reviews).
+This means that AEOI brings little change for clients who properly declare their assets and income held at SGKB.
+In the case of clients who possibly may not have fully complied with their tax obligations to date, SGKB recommends consulting a tax advisor at their earliest convenience.

-Should you have any further questions concerning the AEOI, please do not hesitate to contact your client advisor.
+For further questions regarding AEOI, please contact your client advisor.

 Contact